 The Federal Motor Carrier Safety Administration’s Hours of Service rules were designed for trucks that carry property or passengers.
 It is important for trucking companies to enforce these regulations despite deadlines, as a violation could result in a tired truck driver and increase the likelihood of an accident.

 Since 1992, our experienced Houston truck accident lawyers at Fibich, Leebron, Copeland & Briggs have recovered millions of dollars for the injured in Texas.
-If you or a loved one were injured in an accident because of a fatigued truck driver, call us at (713) 496-0549 to schedule a free consultation!
+If you or a loved one were injured in an accident because of a fatigued truck driver, call us at (713) 751-0025 to schedule a free consultation!

 For drivers of passenger-carrying truck drivers, the rules are altered slightly with the 11-hour rule becoming the 10-hour rule and the 14-hour rule becoming a 15-hour limit.
 Passenger-carrying trucks are also subject to the 60 or 70-hour limit during 7 or 8 consecutive days.
 Both passenger-carrying trucks and property-carrying trucks are subject to sleeper berth provisions that require them to take specific 8-hour break periods.
 These periods can be split into two separate periods of no less than two hours.

-When Hours of Service violations are to blame for a crash, there are various parties who may be held accountable.
+When Hours of Service violations are to blame for a crash, various parties may be held accountable.
 This includes the truck driver for not following the rules set forth by the Federal Motor Carrier Safety Administration or the trucking company for encouraging the truck driver to violate the regulations.
 In these types of cases, the liable party may be financially accountable to those who have been injured for medical expenses, lost income, and any other costs associated with the injury sustained.

 If you or someone you love has been injured in a crash involving a fatigued truck driver, our Houston truck accident attorneys at Fibich, Leebron, Copeland & Briggs can help.
 We take the time to build a case strategy with your needs and goals in mind.
 We want to help you obtain justice and the compensation you need.